Expansion of the Universe

 Light: Our Window into the Universe

-Light emitted from stars or galaxies can be separated into a band of colors, together called a spectrum.
+Light emitted from stars or galaxies can be separated into a band of colors, called a spectrum.
 Each color has an associated wavelength.
-As a result of the quantum mechanical description of radiation emission, spectra also contain sharp spectral lines at certain wavelengths.

 This shifting of wavelengths can be observed on a graph.
 This figure shows spectra of a star and of galaxies with typical redshifted spectral lines given by the equation: